Sheikh Rashid’s party proxy of BJP, claims Mehbooba

 On a question about former Jammu and Kashmir Pradesh Congress Committee (JKPCC) president Waqar Rasool Wani's reported remarks that NC has “sucked the blood” of the people, she said the alliance between the NC and Congress is not based on principles.

-“They can go to any extent to from the government, they do not have any principles.
+“They can go to any extent to from the government as they do not have any principles.
 The NC has fielded independent candidates against Congress everywhere,” she said.
-(Agencies)